Camshafts & Followers

 Appearance: Witness marking on the base circle of cam-lobes, biased to one side.

-Causes: Worn hydraulic lifter and/or retainer springs.
+Causes: Worn lifters and/or retainer springs.

 Remedy: Replace cam and followers if marks are deep, otherwise set tappets to correct clearance.
 Thoroughly flush the lubricating system and replace the oil and filter.